ankitsolulab/SLUtility/README.md

 ### SLImagePickerButton.swift

-- This class provide you image from image picker by UIImagePickerViewController .
+- This class provide you image from UIImagePickerViewController .

-## Example
+## Example - SLImagePickerButton

 ```ruby
 self.buttonImagePicker.pickImageFromPicker(isAllowEditingImage: true) { (imagePickerInfo) in